 Philadelphia Addiction Center is prestigious for helping an individual quit alcohol by which they get the chance to live their lives more amusingly and full of enthusiasm.

 Antabuse / Disulfiram Treatment for Alcohol Abuse is considered a nostrum treatment with successful results and is widely used worldwide for alcohol abuse.

 The new French Disulfiram-based ESPERAL implant virtually resolves all Cons listed above.

 The Esperal implant consists of a thin film microchip and micro ampoule.
 Five tiny crystals of highly concentrated Disulfiram are isolated in the container and have no contact with the patient’s body.
 The microchip checks the alcohol level in the patient’s bloodstream and does nothing as long as it is within normal limits.
 This means a patient who doesn’t drink will never intake a dose of Disulfiram, and his/her body systems are intact.

-If, however, the level of alcohol in the bloodstream rises above 0.1 mg of alcohol/100 ml, Esperal drops one crystal of Disulfiram into the capillary system, and the reaction starts.
+If, however, the alcohol level in the bloodstream rises above 0.1 mg of alcohol/100 ml, Esperal drops one crystal of Disulfiram into the capillary system, and the reaction starts.
 The reaction caused by Esperal is much stronger than the reaction caused by Antabuse pills.
-Usually, pills of Antabuse prescribed by a physician contain 250 or 500 mg of Disulfiram, but every single crystal of the same ingredient from Esperal holds 15,000 mg.
+Usually, pills of Antabuse prescribed by a physician contain 250 or 500 mg of disulfiram, but every single crystal of the same ingredient from Esperal holds 15,000 mg.

 Antabuse/Disulfiram Treatment using Esperal Implant

-Esperal Implant is the nascent approach for implant therapy for alcoholism.
+Esperal implants are the nascent approach for implant therapy for alcoholism.
 The main component of Esperal is Disulfiram.